contao/contao-manager/README.md

 SetEnv COMPOSER /path/to/my/package-manager/test-dir/web
 ```

-Note the virual `web` folder.
+Note the virtual `web` folder.
 Obviously that's an example for Apache.